beaver700nh/eeprommer3/firmware/README.md

 The `memory/` directory contains a small test program to print some memory tracking variables, for the purpose of calculating memory usage.

-The `serialcxx/` directory contains code for a basic test of the serial communication between the firmware and the software.

 The `xmem/` directory contains code to test the external RAM interface to make sure it is working separately, as the main program does not function without a functioning heap.